Prince Of Fire

 The children are involved in the show as the army of monkeys, greatly enjoying their chance to jump and dance and monkey around while helping the story along.
 The production is very well geared towards younger children and works really well.
 I’m not sure how well the story is understood by the children, as it is more told through movement than through words, but they all seemed quite satisfied and entertained.

 A cute small production, bringing children closer to dance theatre and a very simplified verion of one of the stories behind Diwali celebrations.
-I very much enjoyed it and am rating it four and a half out of six rainbow sloths.
+I very much enjoyed it.